1—Arrive on campus.

 2—Get your room key.

-Check-in will consist of several stations, such as receiving your room key and student policies, and completing paperwork such as an emergency contact card.
-This includes a health insurance policy number, so please bring the appropriate information with you.
+Check-in will consist of several stations, such as receiving your room key and student policies.
+Paperwork includes emergency contact preferences and, where applicable, health insurance information.

 3—Complete the Room Inventory Form.

 An important part of check-in will be the Room Inventory Form.
 Take this form to your room and make notes regarding any damages or wear and tear you see in the room.
 When you check out in April, this form will be used to compare the condition of your room to August, before you moved in.
 Any damages not previously noted on the form will be billed to your student account when you leave.

 Directions to campus

 Campus traffic is routed differently for move in.
 Please refer to the appropriate move-in map.

 Western Michigan University students and parents can park in any student space in lots designated A, C, F, K and W during move-in week.
 Cars in employee, reserved and handicapped (unless a permit is displayed) spaces will be ticketed, as well as vehicles on sidewalks and the grass.
 Thirty-minute loading areas in front of the residence halls will also be enforced.

 The dining centers will open Friday, Aug.
 24, with new student early arrivals.
 Free meal passes are provided for families helping their student move in.
 It’s a great way to see all the options for students and not have to move the car once it’s parked!